ShadowOsapp/shadow-os-ai-engine/README.md

 **ShadowOS AI Engine** is the Intelligence Layer that makes privacy smarter.
 It combines **AI/ML** with **X402 stealth payments** and **ShadowOS reputation** to create an adaptive, self-optimizing privacy protocol.

-This is **Phase 3** of the ShadowOS roadmap — where privacy meets intelligence.
+This is Part of ShadowOS roadmap — where privacy meets intelligence.

 ## 🎯 Core Philosophy